adamstephensen/adamstephensen.blog/_posts/2019-03/2019-03-25-devops-workshop.md

 You can get them here [https://www.azuredevopslabs.com](https://www.azuredevopslabs.com).

-Here is an overview of what I covered on the day:
+Here is an overview of what I covered on the day and some shortcut notes I use for when I demo the day (to save me looking up the complete docs):

 ## Exercise 1a: Enabling Continuous Integration with Azure Pipelines
 Source: https://www.azuredevopslabs.com/labs/azuredevops/continuousintegration/